shakfu/py-js/README.md

 ### Current Status of Builders

-As of this writing this project uses a combination of a `Makefile` in the project root and a custom python build system which resides in the `py-js/source/py/builder` package.
-The `Makefile` is a kind of 'frontend' to the more complex python system.
+As of this writing this project uses a combination of a `Makefile` in the project root, a basic `cmake` build option and a custom python build system, `builder`, which resides in the `py-js/source/py/builder` package.
+The `Makefile` is a kind of 'frontend' to the more complex python build system.
 The latter can be used directly of course.
 A view into its many options can be obtained by typing the following:

 ```bash
 cd py-js/source/py
 python3 -m builder --help
 ```

-The python system was developed to handle the complex case of downloading the source code of python (from python.org) and its dependencies from their respective sites and then building custom python binaries with which to reliably compile python3 externals which are portable, relocatable, self-contained, small-in-size, and therefore usable in Max Packages and Standalones.
+`builder` was developed to handle the more complex case of downloading the source code of python (from python.org) and its dependencies from their respective sites and then building custom python binaries with which to reliably compile python3 externals which are portable, relocatable, self-contained, small-in-size, and usable in Max Packages and Standalones.

 ### Build Variations